nkordis/quiz-game/README.md

 # Serverless Quiz Api

-a Quiz application using Nodejs, AWS Lambda and Serverless framework.
+Api to perform basic crud operations on quiz items using  Nodejs, AWS Lambda and Serverless framework.

 # Functionality of the application

-This application allows creating/removing/updating/fetching Quiz items.
+This application allows creating/removing/updating/fetching QUIZ items.
 Each Quiz item can optionally have an attachment image.
 Each user only has access to edit QUIZ items that he/she has created.

 # QUIZ items